-Join a respected, accredited program that will keep you on the edge of your seat as well as give you the chance to learn in the eld.
-Along the way, select from 14 optional concentrations to develop further expertise in an area of your choosing for a highly customized M.B.A.
+Join a respected, accredited program that will keep you on the edge of your seat as well as give you the chance to learn in the field.
+Along the way, select from 11 optional concentrations to develop further expertise in an area of your choosing for a highly customized M.B.A. program.

 Why a Wayne State M.B.A.?

 A Master of Business Administration degree from Wayne State University does more than provide an academic foundation for success — it helps open doors.
 Our graduates join a strong network of more than 34,000 successful alumni across Metro Detroit and worldwide.
 Whether you're aiming to land that first job or make your way to the executive suite, there's likely a Wayne State alum nearby, ready to help.